swashapp/extension/README.md

 ## Contact

-Just send an email to contact@swashapp.io or get in touch through social media.
+Just email to dev@swashapp.io or get in touch through social media.

 ## License